 Antibodies against mGluR1 (metabotropic glutamate receptor 1, molecular weight 140 kDa) have been described in Hodgkin's disease along with (paraneoplastic) cerebral ataxia.

-Control of mGluR1 antibodies is performed in serum.
+Test of mGluR1 antibodies is performed in serum.
 There have been no reports of antibodies present in the CSF alone.

 See also: mGluR5 Antibodies